pskelsey/4C-Lite-model/docs/documentation.md

 Note: Selection of certain options will result in others becoming 'greyed out' and unavailable to edit.
 This is normal and is there to ensure conflicting choices are not made.

 # Model Tab
-The risk models you create here can be a function of one- or two-weather variabls, g = f(x,y); e.g. yield production as a function of temperature, infection risk as a function of temperature and humidity, etc.
+The risk models you create here can be a function of one- or two-weather variables, g = f(x,y); e.g. yield production as a function of temperature, infection risk as a function of temperature and humidity, etc.

 <p align="left">
   <img src="https://github.com/pskelsey/4C-model-lite/blob/gh-pages/riskModelScreenshot.PNG">
 </p>

 ### Create your risk model
 Use the 'No. of variables' switch to select a model that is a function of one- or two-weather variables.
+Certain options will become greyed out and unavailable depending on what you select here.
 Click the 'load data' button to upload your data.
 This will open up a file selection dialog box.
 Your datafile must be an ASCII delimited text file or CSV file with the data stored in columns.
 If your data have one weather variable, this should be stored in the first column and your 'response' or dependent variable in the second.
 If your data have two weather variables, these should be stored in the first two columns and your response variable in the third.
 Replicates should be placed in rows.
 If your file does not meet these requirements then a warning will occur.
 Two example datasets ('exampleData1Var.txt & exampleData2Var.txt') have been provided to help you get you up and running.
 Your data will be plotted automatically once it has loaded successfully, and the axis limits of the plot pane will adjust according to the lower and upper values in your data.

-To fit a model, select one from the dropdown 'Model list.'
-The selected model will be displayed in the 'Model description' pane.
-The grid of 'Parameter' text fields in the top-right corner will adjust according to the model, with unnecessary fields greyed out.
-Default initial values for the parameters to be fitted are selected uniformly at random from the interval (0,1), or you can set these yourself using the 'initial' text field.
-Lower and upper bounds on the parameters to be fitted can be set using the 'lower' and 'upper' text fields.
-Click the 'Run' button to fit the model.
-The numerical fit results will be displayed in the 'Model description' pane and goodness of fit statistics in the 'GoF' pane.
-If the model fails to fit a warning will occur, with some suggestions to help improve the fit.
-The method of least squares (linear or nonlinear) is used when fitting data, or there is an option to fit a smoothing spline in the 'Model list'.
-Spline is a good option if your data is noisy or you are having trouble fitting other models, although this is considered a non-parametric fit and the display of numerical fit results will be limited.
-The value of the smoothing parameter for splines is fixed at 0.1.
+You can change

+Use the 'Type of fit' switch to select a polynomial or spline fit.
+To fit a polynomial to your data, select the degree of the polynomial curve p(x) or surface p(x,y) using the 'degree-x' and 'degree-y' spinners.
+The method of least squares (linear or nonlinear) is used used for fitting.
+The spline option uses spline interpolation to fit a curve or surface to your data.
+If you have selected one variable, a smoothing spline model will be fit to your data with the option to adjust the smoothness of the fit using the 'smoothing' numeric field (a value between 0 and 1).
+If you have selecte two variables then thin-plate spline interpolation will be used and the option for adjusting the smoothness will be greyed out.
+Click the 'fit model' button to fit the model.
+The model will be plotted automatically together with your data.The goodness of fit statistics will be displayed in the 'GoF'pane.

+Data

 ### Plot a model
 Click the 'Run' button to display your user-defined or fitted model in the 'Data / Predictions' plot pane.
 Use the 'x-range' numeric field below the plot pane to visualise or extrapolate your model across a different range of values on the x-axis.
 The format required is min:step:max, e.g. to plot from 0 to 10 in steps of 0.1 you would enter 0:0.1:10.
 Then hit Return on your keyboard or click your mouse outside of the numeric field.
 Note that this is for visualisation purposes only and does not affect model fit.